 Eff.
 April 1, 1995.

+15A NCAC 02D .1407 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1407 BOILERS AND INDIRECT-FIRED PROCESS HEATERS

-(a) This Rule applies geographically according to Rule .1402 of this Section.
+(a) This Rule applies geographically pursuant to 15A NCAC 02D .1402.

-(b) The owner or operator of a boiler or indirect-fired process heater with a maximum heat input rate of less than or equal to 50 million Btu per hour shall comply with the annual tune-up requirements of Rule .1414 of this Section.
-The owner or operator of a boiler or indirect-fired process heater subject to the requirements of this Paragraph shall maintain records of all tune-ups performed for each source according to Rule .1404 of this Section.
+(b) The owner or operator of a boiler or indirect-fired process heater with a maximum heat input rate of less than or equal to 50 million Btu per hour shall comply with the annual tune-up requirements of 15A NCAC 02D .1412.
+The owner or operator of a boiler or indirect-fired process heater subject to the requirements of this Paragraph shall maintain records of all tune-ups performed for each source as required by 15A NCAC 02D .1404.

 (c) The owner or operator of a fossil fuel-fired boiler with a maximum heat input rate less than or equal to 250 million Btu per hour but greater than 50 million Btu per hour, a boiler with a maximum heat input greater than 50 million Btu per hour that is not a fossil fuel-fired boiler, or an indirect-fired process heater with a maximum heat input greater than 50 million Btu per hour shall comply by: